varunkhareedu/ML-Project1/README.md

   From the root directory:
       pytest LassoHomotopy/tests -s
       The -s flag shows printed outputs (like coefficient values and sparsity checks).

+* We also created some visualizatioins from the Lasso Homotopy Model in Jupyter Notebook which includes Coefficient comparisons and their values.

 Answer the following questions.